imgag/megSAP/doc/install_unix.md

 Currently only Linux is supported!

-It is theoretically feasible to get this running on OSX, but we are not testing this regularily.
-If you do want to work on adding OSX support please contact [Lennard Berger](https://github.com/Fohlen).

 ## Dependencies

 We are providing instructions for Ubuntu 18.04 here.
 However this should be reasonably easy to port to any other Linux distribution.